Competitor reviews

 5. 1-800-GOT-JUNK — Biggest brand, highest prices

-1-800-GOT-JUNK is the most recognizable name in junk removal with 160+ franchise locations and a 4.8 out of 5 Trustpilot rating from 687,000+ reviews.
+1-800-GOT-JUNK is the most recognizable name in junk removal with 160+ franchise locations.
 Their crews show up in branded trucks, wear uniforms, and call 15–30 minutes before arrival.
 The service experience is polished.
 The price reflects it.
 HomeGuide puts a half truckload at $400–$600 and a full truck at $700–$1,000 — the most expensive of any national chain.
 There are no prices published online or by phone.
 You must schedule a free on-site estimate and wait for the crew to arrive before learning the cost.
 Franchise fees run 16–21% of revenue, creating a structural price floor that smaller operators can undercut by 30–70%.

 • Average job: ~$240 (Angi national avg), up to $1,000 for full truck